 - Direct trauma to the toenail (from a stubbing injury, for example) or repetitive microtrauma (from running in restrictive shoes) can damage the nail plate, allowing fungus to invade.
 Wear clear, dry, well-fitting, and breathable shoes to help prevent toenail injuries.

-- Check out the hygiene practices of your nail salon.
+- Nail salons that don't properly clean their equipment.
+Check out the hygiene practices of your nail salon.

 Other factors like age, diabetes, HIV, and medications that weaken the immune system can also increase your risk of developing a fungal toenail infection.